9.2 The metaphorical language of record reviews

 It’s clear by now that WCM reproduces the same oppressions we see in society more broadly: a white, straight, male, selectively-educated norm is held Naturally to embody and to perform supremacy, skill, technique, power, control, decent expressivity, understanding of and respect for tradition.
 WCM is the conservative establishment in sound.
 How ironic that it has so cut itself off from contact with the general conservative populace that it’s no longer a tool for which they can find a use.
 For that, at least, we may be thankful.

 Is it unfair to single out Gramophone in this brief survey?
 I don’t believe so.
 Gramophone has been publishing reviews of recordings since 1923, representing faithfully the tastes of the culture from which it draws its reviewers and (it seems more than likely) most of its readers.
 It offers a fair impression of the attitudes and tastes of gatekeepers to the profession.
 Across those (near) 100 years, tastes in performance have slowly and unintentionally changed (Leech-Wilkinson 2009), but the language and the images used to discourage change have remained surprisingly constant.
 You’ll have noticed, though, that almost all my quotes come from the last few years.
 What you read here represents current acceptable thinking among WCM gatekeepers.
 It is for exactly that reason that I’m not identifying individual reviewers in the references I’ve provided.
 If I could avoid providing even those, I would.
-I’m not writing about this in order to point fingers at individuals (though the editors might take a few aside for a quiet word, possibly?).
+I’m not writing about this in order to point fingers at individuals.
 My aim is to open to view and to debate a whole culture of thinking about classical music as a means to sound belonging, belonging to a forcibly restrained practice that barely has room to be more than minutely individual; a practice that enforces in order to exclude.

 In the end the question we must keep asking ourselves is whose interests we serve by seeking to discourage variation in performance.
 ‘The composer’s’ (as we saw in Chapter 6, and shall see again in Chapter 11) is not a sensible reply.
 Is it the critic’s identity, which they’ve allowed to become entwined with a particular kind of musicianship?
 Is it simply their desire to control, which they owe it to musicians to overcome?
 Is it merely the comfort of belonging to a like-minded group?
 Whatever it is, it needs honest self-criticism in the interests of a more generous, inquisitive, hopeful approach to experiencing performance.